gmarkall/advent-of-ptx/README.md

 2](day1/part2.ptx) also has some comments, but is less thorough - it is just a slight modification of the code for Part 1.

+### Day 2

+Notable new concepts:

+- Logical operations
+- Multiplication (low bits only)

+These solutions are a little tidier and better commented than the Day 1 solutions.
+Refer to [Part 1](day2/part1.ptx) - Part 2 is almost exactly the same.